Subscribe

 I check my stats fairly often to see what draws traffic to Edwardian Promenade and also to obtain ideas for future posts.
 In response to many of the combination of words used to find my site, yet these visitors don’t find what they need–due to google pulling words from each post, rather than the post pertaining to the search–I’ve set up a page, which you will to see to your left, called “Ask Evangeline.”
 Leave any question or query you have about the Edwardian era in the comments and I will do my best to dig up the answer for you.
 Many happy returns!

-32 Responses to “Ask Evangeline”
+32 replies on “Ask Evangeline”

-1. Lissie Says:
+1. says: Lissie

 Hi, I’m a writer and a big fan of your site, it’s great.